-The Company has concluded that it was not necessary to record a liability for any such tax positions as of December 31, 2015 or 2014.
+The Company has concluded that it was not necessary to record a liability for any such tax positions as of March 31, 2015 and December 31, 2014.
 However, the Company's conclusions regarding this policy may be subject to review and adjustment at a later date based on factors including, but not limited to, ongoing analyses of, and changes to, tax laws, regulations and interpretations thereof.

 The Company's activities from commencement of operations remain subject to examination by U.S. federal, state, and local tax authorities.
-No interest expense or penalties have been assessed as of December 31, 2015 and 2014.
+No interest expense or penalties have been assessed for the three month periods ended March 31, 2015 and March 31, 2014.
 If the Company were required to recognize interest and penalties, if any, related to unrecognized tax benefits this would be recognized as income tax expense in the consolidated statement of operations.